Impressions from Seahawks OTAs: Rainn Wilson drops by the office; OL Phil Haynes gets a chance

 “Bobby got a whistle?’’
 Wright repeated.
 “I did not see that.
 But when I do see that I’m going to snatch it out of his hand and tell him to get that out of here.’’

-— Geno Smith appeared to go second usually in the QB rotations but that’s another spot there’s a long ways to go to determine anything there.
+• Geno Smith appeared to usually go second in the QB rotations but there’s a long ways to go to determine anything there.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.